AI agent chatbot

 Environment variables

-Before creating the helper functions, configure the following environment variables:
+Before creating the helper functions, set up your environment variables and authentication helpers

 TIPTAP_CLOUD_SECRET=your-tiptap-cloud-document-server-secret

-Create helper functions to interact with the Server AI Toolkit API:
+Create several helper functions to support your endpoint and interact with the Server AI Toolkit:

 This function fetches the available tool definitions from the Server AI Toolkit API.